ltiber/pwall/readme.md

 To enjoy all the functions you also need to install jhead with sudo apt install jhead

-You  build also the build and install a package with the makefile located
+You can also build and install a package with the makefile located in the src dir.
+With a terminal, goto this dir and run $make then $make install